Synthoid/substance-for-unity-extensions/docs/index.md

 | [SubstanceOutput](scripting/Utility/SubstanceOutput.md) | Allows easy selection of Substance output textures via the inspector. |

 ## Attributes
-These attributes can streamline working with substance asset in your inspectors.
+These attributes streamline working with substance assets in your inspectors.

 | Class | Description |
 | ----- | ----------- |